cferdinandi/gmt-html-minify/README.md

 # HTML Minify
 Minify your HTML output in WordPress.
+Forked from [DVS](http://www.intert3chmedia.net/2011/12/minify-html-javascript-css-without.html).

 ## How It Works